ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Aside from the worst case scenarios, ghosts form a sort of shadow society.
 They want to own your human.
 There are enough of them that have so much control over their human hosts that they litterally live for them, whether the host likes it or not.
 I'm talking about posssession, possesion so subtle that it could seem like a form of cohabitation.
 Their activities are indecernable from other human activities.
 The modern ghost isn't going to sit around and haunt your house, they are going to bounce between your human and their other hosts while they work, raise their family, spend time with their friends, and even join them during your religious practices.
 They hear through your humans, see through your humans and speak through your humans.

 This may sound similar to how yourself, a deity, behaves, but deities aren't generally so possessive.
 You step in to help at times and move around quite a bit.
 As opposed to _owning_ a person, family or business, your kind ushers human beings through life and its challenges.
 Deities are very helpful, many deities are at the wrong end of a choke chain by ghosts -- _and can't even tell A GHOST is holding the leash._  Ghosts are arrogant, lazy and intimidating and they cause mayhem when they don't get what they want.
 They cause mayhem even when they are getting what they want.
 All you have to do is nothing and they will antagnoize you for life.
 They have taken the karma concept to new levels, they think they are invincible and tend to harrass others into serving them.

+Think of a massively multiplayer online game where the players compete for human resources and retaliate if they can not control a host.

 # Round 2: Ghosts